13suits/HardBank-frontend-v0.1/README.md

 Techomoro: https://github.com/techomoro/ReactMultiPageWebsite

+Airdrop Tutorial: [link]

 Thanks a ton, for real.
+I will list other resources that were helpful as I remember them.

 ## Purpose

-The purpose of HardBank is to build out the framework which will allow transactions for physical products to be completely represented and executed on the blockchain.
-This means that both the cryptocurrency that was used to purchase the item, as well as the item itself (more specifically -- a representation of the item) will be recorded on the blockchain.
+The purpose of HardBank is to build out the protocol which will allow transactions for physical products to be completely represented and executed on the blockchain.
+This means that both the cryptocurrency that is used to purchase the product, as well as the product itself (more specifically -- a representation of the product) will be recorded on the blockchain.

 We define such transactions to be <b>fully on-chain</b> or <b>full-chain</b>.

-Purchasing an NFT for ETH is an example of a full-chain transaction: the blockchain records both the NFT and the ETH as the two assets are exchanged -- the entire exchange can is represented, in full, on the blockchain.
+Purchasing an NFT for ETH is an example of a full-chain transaction: when the two assets are exchanged, both sides of the transaction (the NFT to buyer and the ETH to seller) are recorded on the blockchain -- the entire transaction is represented, in full, on the blockchain.

-There are currently many platforms which allow the use of crypocurrency to purchase physical products.
-In these cases, the transfer of the cryptocurrency from the purchaser's wallet to the merchant's wallet is recorded on the blockchain; however, there is no information regarding the product that was bought.
+Currently, there are many providers which allow crypocurrency to be used to purchase physical products.
+In these cases, the transfer of the cryptocurrency from the purchaser to the merchant (or payments provider) is recorded on the blockchain; however, there is no information on the blockchain regarding the product that was purchased.

-We define these transactions where only half of the transaction is recorded on the blockchain to be <b>half-chain</b> transactions.
+We define these transactions where only half of the information is recorded on the blockchain to be <b>half-chain</b> transactions.
 Such transactions do not provide any information as to why the cryptocurrency was transferred from one account to another.

-Half-chain transactions do not make use of any the functionalities offered by blockchain technology and have questionable value-add.
+Half-chain transactions make no use of any of the functionalities offered by blockchain technology and have questionable value-add beyond treating cryptocurrency as a currency.

-Moving transactions for physical products from half-chain to full-chain will allow for the functionalities of blockchain technology to be utilized, and will consequently provide benefits to merchants, consumers, investors, and the market as a whole.
+Moving transactions for physical products from half-chain to full-chain will allow for the functionalities of blockchain technology to be actualized, and will consequently provide meaningful benefits to merchants, consumers, investors, and the market as a whole.

+These benefits are valuable enough to eventually push a tremendous amount of transactions for physical products to be executed on-chain.

 ## How it Works

+Beyond acting as a medium for art or as assets in video games, NFTs have tremendous functionality as unique single-form entries on the blockchain.

+We utilize this functionality to injectively represent any given product with a unique NFT smart contract address.
+These 1-to-1 pairings are meant to mirror how barcodes are used to represent products in commerce today.

+To purchase a given product, the purchaser first mints an NFT from its smart contract.
+Both sides of this transaction are recorded on the blockchain — (i) the cryptocurrency used to mint (or pay for) the NFT (or product), and (ii) the NFT (or representation of the product) transferred to the purchaser in exchange for the payment.

+Upon completing the on-chain transaction, the purchaser will then want to claim the physical product by providing the merchant with a physical address to receive the product.
+In order to ensure that a single instance of an NFT can only be used to claim one unit of a given product, the claiming process must alter the state of the NFT used to claim the product.
+To represent this on the blockchain, our claim function mimics a token airdrop exclusive to NFT holders, which tracks the status of whether or not an NFT has already been used to claim tokens from an airdrop.

+Like an airdrop, our claim function also provides an opportunity for merchants to reward its customers with reward tokens, sent to the purchaser at time of claim.
+The precise functionality of the reward token can be determined by the merchant, and having this option is a great way to encourage repeat purchases, word-of-mouth marketing, and building a community for a product.

+On the otherside of the transaction, the payments are stored in the NFT's smart contract.
+These proceeds can be divvied up as the product owner (or owners) choose to inscribe on the smart contract.
+The implications of this transparency and functionality are easy to imagine, and are consequential to fundraising, investing, compensation, payment cycles, and other aspects of 'real' business.

+Taken as a whole, these functionalities provide the capacity to illuminate not only the relationship between the purchaser and the merchant, but also that of the product operator and the product owners.

+Some additional thoughts:
+Since there is no maximum limit to how many units of a given product can be sold, there is no maximum cap to the number of NFTs which can be minted from these addresses -- unless the product in question is meant to be a limited edition product.

 ## Available Scripts